hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 application that runs it.** Put the definition in ordinary files so a person or another program can read and edit it.
 Change the definition, run it, and check what happened.

+These files are not the whole running system.
+They are the part of its behavior we can inspect, edit, and test without copying the application.

 Another agent can use the same files to build the next version.
 But making an edit is not the same as making an improvement.
 We need a way to compare